Bacon is the gift that keeps on giving.

 In decades past, we carried Grandma’s gravy and barbeque sauce home on the plane.
 I still take food home after family visits, but it’s easier now because I drive between San Francisco and Los Angeles with a cooler in my trunk.

 Holiday mornings always include Mimosas and bacon – in a quiche or with eggs, or snatched from the platter before it’s cooled.
-This year, my daughter and granddaughter surprised me with a batch of biscuits made with bacon grease.
+This year, my daughter and granddaughter surprised me with a batch of biscuits made with bacon drippings.
 Best biscuits ever.

 My people kept bacon grease in a tin can near the stove.
 I keep mine in a jar in the fridge, and that’s the only part of the equation that’s changed.
-Bacon grease is the prize ingredient.
+Bacon grease is a prized ingredient.
 We buy bacon just to render it, so we can own the drippings.
 As our holiday visit was ending, I remembered that the bacon grease jar in my fridge at home was almost empty, and made a note to stop at the market to buy several pounds of whatever bacon was on sale.

 While packing to come home, I heard whispering and giggling from the other room and then my granddaughter appeared with a big grin, both hands hidden behind her back.
 She held out a gift “from Mom and me” – a small, round container with a red bow on the lid, filled with bacon grease.
 The last gift of the season is, so far, top of the list of Best Gifts Ever.